uw-thalesians/perceptia-servers/gateway/README.md

 Unless you need to run your own mssql container or build the gateway container locally, you should not have to provide any options to the local start script.

+Run: `.\locaStartExample.ps1`

-However, if you want to retian redis and mssql databases between runs of the containers, you need to include the -KeepMsSqlDb and -KeepMsSqlDb flags.
+However, **if you want to retian redis and mssql databases between runs of the containers**, you need to include the -KeepMsSqlDb and -KeepMsSqlDb switch parameters.

-Run: `.\locaStartExample.ps1 `
+Run: `.\locaStartExample.ps1 -KeepMsSqlDb -KeepRedisDb`

 `-MsSqlDatabase` (string) which is used to pass in the name of the database to use for connections to the server, default value is: "Perceptia"